-Line 26 - Write the Enterprise Zone or River Edge Redevelopment Zone Dividend Subtraction from Illinois Schedule 1299-A, Step 1, Line 2.
+Line 26 - Write the Enterprise Zone or River Edge Redevelopment Zone dividend subtraction from Illinois Schedule 1299-A, Step 1, Line 2.

-Line 27 - Write the Enterprise Zone or River Edge Redevelopment Zone Interest Subtraction from Illinois Schedule 1299-A, Step 1, Line 8.
+Line 27 - Write the Enterprise Zone or River Edge Redevelopment Zone interest subtraction from Illinois Schedule 1299-A, Step 1, Line 8.

-Line 28 - Write the High Impact Business Dividend Subtraction from Illinois Schedule 1299-A, Step 1, Line 4.
+Line 28 - Write the High Impact Business dividend subtraction from Illinois Schedule 1299-A, Step 1, Line 4.

-Line 29 - For financial organizations only - Write the High Impact Business within a Foreign Trade Zone (or sub-zone) Interest Subtraction from Illinois Schedule 1299-A, Step 1, Line 10.
-Line 30 - Write the amount of any Contribution Subtraction from Schedule 1299-A, Step 1, Line 6
+Line 29 - For financial organizations only - Write the High Impact Business within a Foreign Trade Zone (or sub-zone) interest subtraction from Illinois Schedule 1299-A, Step 1, Line 10.

+Line 30 - Write the amount of any Contribution subtraction from Illinois Schedule 1299-A, Step 1, Line 6

-Line 31 - Write the subtraction allowance from Form IL-4562, Special Depreciation, Step 3, Line 10.
+Line 31 - Write the subtraction allowance from Form IL-4562, Step 3, Line 10.
 Attach Form IL-4562 to your Form IL-1120-ST.

-Line 32 - Write the amount from Schedule 80/20, Related-Party Expenses, Step 3, Line 19.
-Attach Schedule 80/20 to your Form IL-1120-ST.
+Line 32 - Write the amount from Illinois Schedule 80/20, Step 3, Line 19.
+Attach Illinois Schedule 80/20 to your Form IL-1120-ST.

-You should use Schedule 80/20
+You should use Illinois Schedule 80/20

-- if you added back interest paid to an 80/20 company on Step 4, Line 18, you may subtract any interest received from that 80/20 company during this tax year, up to the amount of your addition for interest expense paid to that company.
+if you added back interest paid to an 80/20 company on Step 4, Line 18, you may subtract any interest received from that 80/20 company during this tax year, up to the amount of your addition for interest expense paid to that company.
 Also, if you added back intangible expenses from a transaction with an 80/20 company on Line 18, you may subtract any income you received during the tax year from similar transactions with the 80/20 company, up to the amount of your addition for intangible expense for that company.
-To compute the amount of this subtraction, complete Schedule 80/20. - If you are an 80/20 company, and you received interest or intangible income from someone who had to add back the interest and intangible expense on their Schedule 80/20, you may subtract your interest or intangible income from that company.
+To compute the amount of this subtraction, complete Illinois Schedule 80/20.

+If you are an 80/20 company, and you received interest or intangible income from someone who had to add back the interest and intangible expense on their Illinois Schedule 80/20, you may subtract your interest or intangible income from that company.

-Line 33 - Write your distributive share of subtractions passed through to you by a partnership, S corporation, trust, or estate that you were either a partner, shareholder, or a beneficiary.
-Do not include any amounts passed through that are reflected on Schedule 1299-A. Attach a copy of all Schedules K-1-P and K-1-T to your form IL-1120-ST.
+Line 33 - Write your distributive share of subtractions passed through to you by a partnership, trust, or estate that you were either a partner, or a beneficiary.
+Do not include any amounts passed through that are reflected on Illinois Schedule 1299-A. Attach a copy of all Illinois Schedules K-1-P and K-1-T you received to your Form IL-1120-ST.

-ENOTE The partnership or S corporation is required to send you an Illinois Schedule K-1-P and the trust or the estate is required to send you an Illinois Schedule K-1-T, specifically identifying your share of subtractions.
+ENOTE The partnership is required to send you an Illinois Schedule K-1-P and the trust or the estate is required to send you an Illinois Schedule K-1-T, specifically identifying your share of subtractions.